img

 Avoid caffeinated beverages

-On the flip side, any drink that contains caffeine – like tea, coffee, soft drinks, and alcohol – is dehydrating and irritating to the bladder, which will undoubtedly make it feel like your peeing fire.
+On the flip side, any drink that contains caffeine – like tea, coffee, soft drinks, and alcohol – can be irritating to the bladder, and can make it feel like your peeing fire.

 Make dietary changes

 Choosing a healthier diet can do wonders in warding off an unwarranted infection.
 Eating wholesome foods that consist of colorful fruit and vegetables, high fiber, protein, and healthy fats can give your body a much-needed antioxidant boost.
-In particular, up your intake of vitamin C and ‘good’ bacteria called probiotics.
-Also, eating more cranberries and blueberries has been promising in deterring UTIs that keep coming back with a vengeance.
+Some studies have shown a benefit in taking probiotic, which are essentially ‘good’ bacteria which can hlep prevent UTIs.
+Eating more cranberries or blueberries may deter UTIs that keep coming back.

 Take antibiotics